bitlabstudio/django-online-docs/README.rst

 -----

 Just create a ``/static/online_docs/`` folder in your app that you want to document.
-Ten place ``.md`` files in that folder.
+Then place ``.md`` files in that folder.
 The names of the files should be of the format ``[namespace_]view_name`` (namespace is optional).
 Don't forget to run ``./manage.py collectstatic`` after adding or changing such files.